Our commitment and approach to maintaining an accessible website

 This website is built using code compliant with W3C standards for HTML and CSS and conforms with WCAG 2.1 Level AA, as specified by the World Wide Web Consortium (W3C).
 These guidelines explain how to improve accessibility for people with disabilities.

 Areas for improvement and time-lines

-We carry out regular accessibility audits on our website, during which we become aware of some areas on the website where we could improve accessibility.
-We strive to maintain a “Level AA” conformance to the Web Content Accessibility Guidelines (WCAG) 2.0.
+As we carry out regular testing and accessibility auditing in order to ensure ongoing accessibility compliance on our website, we may become aware of certain areas/modules/templates on the website where we could improve in terms of accessibility.
+We strive to maintain a Level AA conformance to the Web Content Accessibility Guidelines (WCAG) 2.1.

 |Areas for improvement